Lindsey Wilson College logo

 About Lindsey Wilson College

-The campus experience is vibrant and ever-improving, thanks to over $100 million in capital projects since the 2000s.
-Students benefit from the state-of-the-art Jim and Helen Lee Fugitte Science Center, a comprehensive Lindsey Wilson Sports Park, and the modern Doris and Robert Holloway Health & Wellness Center.
-With diverse residence halls and a strong sense of community, Lindsey Wilson offers a nurturing environment where students can thrive both academically and personally, preparing them for successful futures.
+The college is known for its remarkable growth and continuous investment in its campus and programs.
+The 2000s saw over $100 million in transformative capital projects, introducing state-of-the-art facilities like the Jim and Helen Lee Fugitte Science Center, the comprehensive Lindsey Wilson Sports Park, and the modern Doris and Robert Holloway Health & Wellness Center.
+These developments ensure a rich and engaging student experience, complemented by new residence halls and a strong sense of community on the A.P.
+White Campus.

 Key Highlights